Today: Get My No Fail, Easy Cookbook Series for 60% OFF

 PRO TIP:

-If preferred, the dough can all be rolled out at once, then cut into shapes.
-It’s just more difficult to transfer the cut-out dough onto the baking sheet while still retaining its proper shape, especially if using intricate shapes.
+If preferred, the dough can all be rolled out at once and then cut into shapes.
+However, this process will make transferring the cut-out dough to the baking sheet – without distorting its shape – much more tricky,

 STEP SIX: Remove the dough from the refrigerator and keep the dough in 1 big pile.
 Cut out 2 sheets of parchment paper, at least 1 inch bigger than the cookie cutter.